Joseph Gales

-Joseph Gales Jr. (June 15, 1786 – July 21, 1860) was an American journalist and the ninth mayor of Washington, D.C.
+Joseph Gales Jr. (April 10, 1786 – July 21, 1860) was an American journalist and the ninth mayor of Washington, D.C.
 The city's only mayor born outside of North America, Gales served from 1827 to 1830.

 Early life

-Joseph Gales Jr. was born in Eckington, Derbyshire, England.
+Joseph Gales Jr. was born in Sheffield, Yorkshire, England.
 His father, Joseph Gales Sr. (1760–1841), was a printer in Sheffield, who was compelled to emigrate to America in 1795 because of his republican principles.
 After living in Philadelphia from 1795 to 1799 where the elder Gales transcribed the debates in Congress and owned the Independent Gazetteer, he moved with his family to Raleigh, North Carolina.
 Gales, Jr. was educated at the University of North Carolina at Chapel Hill and in 1807 settled in Washington, D.C.

 Newspaperman

 Gales began his career as a reporter for the National Intelligencer newspaper in 1807, covering the debates in Congress.
 He became the assistant and partner of publisher Samuel Harrison Smith.
 In 1810 became sole proprietor of the journal, and made it a triweekly publication.
 Three years later, in partnership with his brother-in-law, William Winston Seaton, he made it a daily newspaper.

 Increasingly, the National Intelligencer became a political newspaper, a spokesman for the opponents of Andrew Jackson and supporters of John Quincy Adams, Henry Clay, and the Whig Party.
 (In 1851, the Washington Daily Globe would replace it as the official reporter for Congress, and circulation would decline.
 The paper would finally fold in 1867, years after Gales' death.)